-- If the only or light only stays on for a short time, you may continue driving. - The dynamic steering stability systems are not available in the event of a system malfunction. - For additional information on dynamic steering, refer to ⇒ page 115.
+- for a short time, you may continue driving. - The dynamic steering stability systems are not available in the event of a system malfunction. - For additional information on dynamic steering, refer to \Rightarrow page 102.

 Driving with your quattro

 Applies to vehicles: with all-wheel drive